KuiKui/VagrantBox/README.md

 * source files are in `/vagrant`
 * mysql is up with user `root` and password `vagrant`
 * redis is up on `127.0.0.1:6379`

+And :

-* http server can be reached at `http://localhost:8080`
+* http server can be reached from local env at `http://localhost:8080`